zerasul/mdbook_en/1introduction/introduction.md

 ### Book's structure

-This book is divided in 16 chapters where in each one of them a topic is approached from commenting what is the Sega Mega Drive, to being able to create advanced concepts of creation of videogames like the scroll or the debugging of our games.
+This book is divided in 16 chapters where in each one of them a topic is approached from commenting what is the Sega Mega Drive, to being able to create advanced concepts of creation of videogames like the scroll or the debugging our games.

 The first part of the book is an introduction to the Mega Drive as its history, architecture and the tools and libraries that we will use, such as the SGDK library (Sega Genesis Development Kit) and the development environment to use.